kannasuresh99/Leet-code-problem-solutions/README.md

 # Leet-code-problem-solutions
-This repo contains solutions for popular problems given in leet code using Python
+This repo contains solutions for popular problems given in leet code.
+Solved using Python.